-- Learn what actual JVs have said about their experience.
+- Learn what recent JVs have said about their experience.

-- If you won’t get to connect with our recruiter, contact Christie Costello, Recruitment and Marketing Manager, to hear more about the program.
+- Recruiter not in your area?
+Contact Christie Costello, Recruitment and Marketing Manager, to hear more about the program.

 - Spend time to reflect on the decision to serve.

-- Fill out and submit an application.
-The application asks for three references, a copy of your official or unofficial transcripts, a resume, a few essay questions, and three references.
-The application deadline will be mid-February 2018, and rolling after that date.
+Submit an application.
+The application asks for official or unofficial transcripts, a resume, a few essay questions, and three references.
+The application deadline is February 12, 2018, and rolling after that date.

 Receive confirmation: Once we’ve processed each of your application pieces, we will send a confirmation email within a few weeks with information about next steps.

-Within a few weeks of receiving applications, JVC Northwest staff will contact applicants about whether they’ve been invited to an interview.
-If offered an interview, we’ll share materials to help you prepare for your interview, including a short webinar, reading material, and a link to schedule your interview in an online calendar.
+Within a few weeks of receiving complete applications, JVC Northwest staff will contact applicants about potential interviews.
+If offered an interview, we’ll share materials to help you prepar.
 We cannot guarantee that every applicant will be offered an interview.